How to fly the American flag with respect

 With its bold colors of red, white and blue, the American flag is arguably the most powerful symbol of the U.S.

 A symbol often seen at a variety of places — from schoolhouse flag poles to football stadiums to battlefields and everything in between — the flag is something many folks enjoy displaying with pride.

-In 1942, President Franklin D. Roosevelt signed a law that provided guidelines on how Americans can respectfully fly Old Glory.
+In 1942, President Franklin D. Roosevelt signed a bill into law that provided guidelines on how Americans can respectfully fly Old Glory.

 Respect for flag and country

 The guidelines for displaying and handling the U.S. flag is set by the Federal Flag Code, or Public Law 94-344.

 According to the Federal Flag Code, the flag is "universally representative of the principles of the justice, liberty and democracy enjoyed by the people of the United States."

 The flag itself is a symbol of the country, with the red and white stripes representing the 13 original colonies and the 50 white stars emblazoned on a blue field representing the 50 states.
 The latter is referred to as the "union".

 Given the charged nature of its constituent parts, the flag has become federally protected.
 In fact, the Federal Flag Code states, "No disrespect should be shown to the flag of the United States of America."

 The Federal Flag Code has a number of rules for how, when and where to display the flag with dignity.
 Here are some of those rules: